joelchrono12/joelchrono12.ml/_posts/2024-05-11-fix-activity-tracker-duplicates-miyoo-mini-plus.md

 host: fosstodon.org
 username: joel
 com_id: 112423858414354327
+image: "assets/img/blogs/2024-05-11-onion-os-activity-tracker-app.png"
 ---

-I have been having fun with my Miyoo Mini+ and one of my favorite features is its Activity Tracker app!
+I have been having fun with my Miyoo Mini Plus, and after installing Onion OS on it, I found its Activity Tracker app to be one of my favorites.
 However, I ran into an annoying problem since I got some duplicated entries, after I changed the ROM filename, or after I replaced the ROM with a patched one.

+{% include img.html image='/assets/img/blogs/2024-05-11-onion-os-activity-tracker-app.png' caption='The Activity Tracker app in Onion OS is great!
+But the duplicate entries...' %}

 The easiest way to fix this is to rename the ROM to the what it was before.[^1]